 Anyone with a turntable and regularly listening to the records, irrelevant are they old or new, certainly adds attention to the needle of a turntable and takes care of the hygiene of the most subtle part that in the world of turntables means music.
 At least it should be.

 Combustion or not, what is certain is that the needle will accumulate a new layer of dust and grease on each rotation of the record.
 A little by little and for a while you have a needle covered with layers of dirt.
 This is a big problem because you have made it impossible for the needle to do its basic task, touching the slit walls of the record groove.
 As a result, you have distortion, popping out, crackles, loss of details and other problems.
-If you notice any of this distortions in the sound, you know what to do.
-In fact, you need to clean the needle once a week, or at least every 10 records.
+If you notice any of this distortion in the sound, you know what to do.
+You need to clean the needle once a week, or at least every 10 records.
 But also, much depends on what kind of record you are listening to.

-So you can start out with specially designed bristle hairs.
+So you can start with specially designed bristle hairs.
 With careful handling (always careful), you can easily remove dust from the needle.
 However, stubborn deposits will remain, ensuring that new dust on the needle can be expected with the next record.

 The shawl, these 5 ml will be enough for years and years of use.
 I bought my own for about two years and I have not spent the sixth, and I did not save.

 There are also special sponges that essentially replace the fibers of the brush.
 A cleaning agent is also applied to them and the needle is ‘flushed’ in that sponge.
 Another action that can go wrong in half a second.
 Something similar to Lyra SPT is offered by VinylStyl, whose special brush is also anti-static.
 The fluid is placed on the brush and the brush is pulled unilaterally towards the user.
-And there you need to be very careful not to pull the brush to the left or to the right, or pull back and forth.
+And there you need to be very careful not to pull the brush to the left or the right, or pull back and forth.

-What seems to me the simplest, and even from the time I did not have a turntable yet, proved to be not only an acceptable price but also a very effective solution.
+What seems to be the simplest, and even from the time I did not have a turntable yet, proved to be not only an acceptable price but also a very effective solution.
 Unfortunately, until I get a better microscope you will have to be satisfied with the photos that are here, but I believe it will serve as a guideline you can expect.

 It is a polymeric gelatinous material of high elasticity.
-Once the needle comes in, it literally takes over all the dirt, and thanks to the added chemical, it removes all residues from the needle.
+Once the needle comes in, it takes over all the dirt, and thanks to the added chemical, it removes all residues from the needle.
 The whole procedure is trivial and ridiculously simple.

 Anyway, I threw a glimpse through the cheap microscope bought on eBay for a couple of dollars and saw the dirt.
-I set ZeroDust on the plate, lifted the tone arm, placed over the bladder and lowered the needle twice to the top.
-And that was – it!
+I set ZeroDust on the plate, lifted the tonearm, placed over the bladder and lowered the needle twice to the top.
+And that was it!

 The next look through the same piece of plastic showed that the needle was completely cleansed.
 I could not see any residue.
 I even cleaned the needle with Lyra SPT, but there was still no difference in saying that ZeroDust did a very good job.

 I have cleaned needles on two different turntables from my friend.
-One is a Sansui from the Stone Age, while the other is the new Rega P3.
-It is not difficult to guess who was in the worse condition.
+One is a Sansui(very old) while the other is the new Rega P3.
+It is not difficult to guess which one was in worse condition.
 I would even say that the needle on Sansui was not cleansed since a turntable was purchased.
-Coma.
+Awful!

 There ZeroDust does not help from the first, so I dumped the dirt and the deposits with Lyra SPT.
-We could’t get any better results than this in the photo because of the condition of the needle itself.
+We couldn’t get any better results than this in the photo because of the condition of the needle itself.

 Expected, Rega was in a much better condition, even though the dirt had accumulated.
-Here ZeroDust did an excellent job, and the fine glimpse fell again with Lyra SPT.
+Here ZeroDust did an excellent job and the fine glimpse fell again with Lyra SPT.